Translate this page

 Consent form

 At the end of the second appointment and before we send you the medications, you will be asked to give your consent.
-We will send you a link to the online consent form before your second doctor’s appointment.
+We will send you a link to the online consent form before or during your second doctor’s appointment.

 alert icon